In fact, you may already be doing many of these things and just don’t realize it!

-Hands on activities using manipulatives, such as dice, blocks, stickers, coins, balls, chips, or anything else they can get their hands on will be perfect for them to visualize the concepts you are teaching and help them to recall that information later on.
+Hands-on activities using manipulatives, such as dice, blocks, stickers, coins, balls, chips, or anything else they can get their hands on will be perfect for them to visualize the concepts you are teaching and help them to recall that information later on.

 If you want to teach a concept, while keeping it clean and easy to understand, consider using Graphic Organizers.
 These are great for organizing ideas into bubbles or charts.
 There are so many different kids of Graphic Organizers that you could use, including Venn Diagram, KWL/KWHL, Sequence of Events, Spider Map, Network Tree, and many more!

 You probably already are doing this, but this one is crucial!
 Reading aloud with your students is one thing, but telling stories is another.
-Maybe during your next morning meeting or circle time you can tell them about your trip to the grocery store, or maybe something you remember doing when you were a kid.
-This way, your english language learners will start to hear common English language, slang, and hopefully even some “proper English” as well in your communication and storytelling.
+Maybe during your next morning meeting or circle time, you can tell them about your trip to the grocery store, or maybe something you remember doing when you were a kid.
+This way, your English language learners will start to hear common English language, slang, and hopefully, even some “proper English” as well in your communication and storytelling.
 Plus, who doesn’t love a good story, right?

 Songs and Music

 It’s time to get down, get up, and get moving!
 Teachers and kids absolutely love our Have Fun Teaching Songs.
 They are perfect for teaching specific skills, having a nice brain break, creating smooth and fun transitions, and just having a fun time teaching and learning!
-All of our HFT Songs, including our Alphabet Songs, Character Songs, Counting Songs, Fitness Songs, Science Songs, Shape Songs, and Songs for Kids are also included with your ACCESS subscription.
+All of our HFT Songs, including our Alphabet Songs, Character Songs, Counting Songs, Fitness Songs, Science Songs, Shape Songs, and Songs for Kids are also included with your Membership subscription.
 Can I get a Woop Woop???

 Building Background Knowledge

 Your ESOL students have lots of background knowledge, it’s your job to take that knowledge and help them translate it to English.
 This is not a difficult task, you can do it!
-Lots of teachers use Flash Cards and Books to help build on background knowledge and move them into more higher level thinking.
+Lots of teachers use Flash Cards and Books to help build on background knowledge and move them into more higher-level thinking.
 Videos are also great for this!

 Computer time is great for teaching English as a second language.
 There are many computer activities that your students can do that will help them achieve success this year.
-Computers and other math and music activities are great for ESOL students because it brings them into a even playground of communication where students can relate to each without really knowing each other’s language.
-I remember when I went on a mission’s trip to the Dominican Republic and had such amazing “conversations” with kids without really even communicating at all.
+Computers and other math and music activities are great for ESOL students because it brings them into an even playground of communication where students can relate to each without really knowing each other’s language.
+I remember when I went on a mission trip to the Dominican Republic and had such amazing “conversations” with kids without really even communicating at all.

 Total Physical Response

 Journaling is a great way to see where your ESOL students are with their language and writing, and also provide a great way to look back and see how much they have improved over time.
 They will be amazed after a few months when they see how much they have progressed.
-In the beginning encourage them to draw pictures, then start adding vocabulary words, and then short sentences, etc. Let them know that their journal is the perfect place to make mistakes, try new things, and dream big!
+In the beginning, encourage them to draw pictures, then start adding vocabulary words, and then short sentences, etc. Let them know that their journal is the perfect place to make mistakes, try new things, and dream big!
 You can even use Journal Prompts.

 Yes, we all know them by “Field Trips”…but come on, we are more civilized than that!
 A Field Experience is a fun way to get out and learn new things.
 Whether it is taking your class to the corner of your classroom to inspect a dead bug, taking them outside under a tree to uncover the mystery of falling leaves, or visiting a local business or museum to explore new adventures, your Field Experiences will make memorable moments for everyone involved.